cryptoriums/telliot/docs/configuration.md

   [<account>]

 Flags:
   -h, --help                     Show context-sensitive help.
       --config=STRING            path to config file
+      --config-strict-parsing    whether to return an error when the config contains unknown fields
       --contract=STRING          hex address of the contract to interract with

-      --gas-max-fee=FLOAT-64    gas max fee to use when running the command --gas-max-tip=FLOAT-64    gas max tip fee to use when running the command --custom-submit
+      --gas-max-fee=FLOAT-64     gas max fee to use when running the command --custom-submit
       --skip-confirm             submit without confirming, useful for testing

 ```